 When intending to prevent people from identifying the values of any settings, you can encrypt them.
-Encrypted data still can be properly interpreted and performed by any BCM2 running firmware version 3.2.20 or later.
+Encrypted data still can be properly interpreted and performed by any device running Xerus firmware version 3.2.20 or later.

 Data encryption procedure: